Helping you get through life

 Things like family problems, exam pressure or bullying can make us unhappy.

-We feel despair.
-There seems no way out of our problems.
+They feel despair.
+There seems no way out of the problems.
 Nobody seems to help.
-We think we'd rather be dead.
+They think they'd rather be dead.

-Sometimes there is a 'final straw': We get dumped, fail an exam or feel threatened.
+Sometimes there is a 'final straw': getting dumped, failing an exam or feeling threatened.

 Suicide is not illegal, but that doesn't mean there are no victims.
 The impact on our friends and families is devastating and lasts forever.